-Make it easy for vendors to find you by keeping your contact information current.
+Keep your contact information current so your vendors can find you.
 Make sure your website, business card, and other public listings have the correct addresses and phone numbers.
 When a vendor takes your information, verify that it is accurate.

 Tip 5: Maintain vendor relationships

-As a small business owner, you need to maintain good relationships with vendors.
-But, sometimes, you can’t make a payment on time.
-When this happens, talk with your vendor to negotiate payment terms.
+If you can’t make a payment on time, talk with your vendor to negotiate payment terms.
 You might be able to go on a payment plan where you pay the money owed in installments.